Have You Created a Character or a Caricature?

 - Who is your character closest to?
 What are those relationships like?

-- Who does your character despise?
-Why?
+- Who does your character despise and why?

 - How does your character's personality affect their interactions and lifestyle?